-Updated on: March 15, 2024
+Updated on: November 1, 2024

 Short on time?
 Here's the best free Windows antivirus for 2024:

-• 🥇 Norton: Advanced virus and malware protection with extras like webcam protection, a VPN, a password manager, parental controls, dark web monitoring, and more.
+- 🥇 Norton : Advanced virus and malware protection with extras like webcam protection, a VPN, a password manager, parental controls, dark web monitoring, and more.
 It’s not 100% free, but it has a 60-day money-back guarantee, which gives you 2 full months to see if it’s right for you.

-Quick summary of the best free Windows antiviruses for 2024:
+Quick Summary of the Best Free Windows Antiviruses for 2024

 🥇1.
 Norton — Best Overall Windows Antivirus in 2024

 Norton provides perfect malware detection against all known and emerging cyber threats.
-In all of my tests, it was able to identify every malware sample, from simple ones like viruses to sophisticated threats like spyware.
+In all of my tests, it was able to identify every malware sample, from simple ones like viruses to sophisticated threats like rootkits.
 It also has excellent phishing protection, a smart firewall with tons of customization options, and online banking and shopping protection.

-🥇1.
-Norton — Best Overall Windows Antivirus in 2024Norton comes with a wide range of quality extras, including:
+Norton comes with a wide range of quality extras, including:

-• VPN (unlimited data) — maintains fast speeds, works with streaming sites like Netflix, and has extras like Tor support and split-tunneling.
+- VPN (unlimited data) — maintains fast speeds, works with streaming sites like Netflix, and has extras like Tor support and split-tunneling.

-• Password manager — generates, saves, and auto-fills logins, and audits password security.
+- Password manager — generates, saves, and auto-fills logins, and audits password security.

-• Parental controls — filters inappropriate content, limits device usage, and monitors YouTube and Hulu usage (Norton ranks #1 on our list of the best antiviruses with parental controls and #2 on our list of the best standalone parental control apps).
+- Parental controls — filters inappropriate content, limits device usage, and monitors YouTube and Hulu usage (Norton ranks #1 on our list of the best antiviruses with parental controls and #2 on our list of the best standalone parental control apps).

-• System optimization tools — removes unwanted files from Windows and web browsers, improves boot time, and defragments hard drive.
+- System optimization tools — removes unwanted files from Windows and web browsers, improves boot time, and defragments hard drive.

-• Dark web monitoring — scans dark web forums, data breach databases, and credit reports in real time.
+- Dark web monitoring — scans dark web forums, data breach databases, and credit reports in real time.

-Norton’s dark web monitoring feature diligently scans the dark web, credit reports, and breach databases to alert you when your personal information is at risk.
-I really like how, unlike most competitors that rely solely on database-driven breach monitors, Norton employs live human agents.
+Norton’s dark web monitoring diligently scans the dark web, credit reports, and breach databases to alert you when your personal information is at risk.
+I really like how, unlike most competitors that rely solely on database-driven breach monitors, Norton employs human agents.
 These agents actively delve into dark web forums, which allows Norton to uncover and alert you to data leaks that might otherwise have been missed.

-🥇1.
-Norton — Best Overall Windows Antivirus in 2024Overall, Norton provides a better user experience than any other antivirus.
-It’s very easy to use across all devices and platforms, it doesn’t cause any system slowdown, and it even has a gaming mode, so you can play games without interruption while it runs in the background.
+Overall, Norton provides a better user experience than any other antivirus.
+It’s very easy to use and integrates well with Windows Defender, so you don’t have to adjust any settings.
+It even has a gaming mode, so you can play games without interruption while it runs in the background.

 There are several plans available, but Norton 360 Deluxe is the best value — plus, with our special 58% discount, you can get it for only $49.99 / year*.
 US users can also check out Norton’s LifeLock plans that start at $99.99 / year* and add identity theft protection with up to $1M in insurance payouts and legal assistance.
 All of Norton’s plans are covered by a 60-day money-back guarantee.